-The NICA Conceptual Design Report was prepared and published in January 2008 [5].
-Accelerator complex NICA is being built on the experience and technological developments at the Nuclotron facility operated at JINR.
-The Veksler and Baldin Laboratory of High Energies (VB LHE) of JINR is a pioneer in design and construction of the world's first synchrotron based on low-field electromagnets with iron yoke and superconducting coils ("superferric magnets").
-This accelerator named Nuclotron was built during 1987-1992.
-The main equipment of its magnetic system, and many other systems as well, was fabricated by the machinery workshops of JINR and LHE without invoking of specialized industry.
-The Nuclotron ring of 251.5 m in perimeter is mounted in the tunnel of cross-section of 2.5m x 3 m that was in the past a part of the Synchrophasotron infrastructure.
-After required modernization (that has been started last year in the frame of the Nuclotron upgrade program) the Nuclotron will be used as a key element of the NICA injection chain.
-To increase the Nuclotron ability for the heavy ion acceleration a new booster synchrotron will be designed and constructed.
-The booster magnetic system will be manufactured on the basis of the superferric magnets technology.
+- wide co-operation with JINR Member State institutions and active participation of Russian institutions, superferric synchrotron.
+The magnetic system of the accelerator is based on 2 T fast-pulsed electromagnets with iron yoke and superconducting coils made of hollow NbTi composite cable cooled with two-phase helium flow at 4.5 K. This accelerator named Nuclotron was built during 1987-1992.
+The Nuclotron ring of the 251.5 m circumference is mounted in the tunnel of 2.5 m x 3 m cross-section that in the past was a part of the Synchrophasotron infrastructure.
+After a required modernization (that has been started last year in the frame of the Nuclotron upgrade program [6]) the Nuclotron will be used as a key element of the NICA injection chain.
+To increase the Nuclotron ability for the heavy ion acceleration a new linac as injector and intermediate booster synchrotron will be designed and constructed.
+Two new superconducting storage rings are aimed to provide collider experiment with heavy ions like Au, Pb or U at kinetic energy up to 4.3 x 4.3 GeV/u.